NMFS–Sea Grant Fellowships

 Background and information

-In 1999, the NOAA National Sea Grant Office and NOAA Fisheries established this graduate fellowship program in two specialized areas: population dynamics and marine resource economics.
+In 1999, the NOAA National Sea Grant Office and National Marine Fisheries Service (NMFS) established this graduate fellowship program in two specialized areas: population and ecosystem dynamics and marine resource economics.

 - Marine resource economics concentrates on the development and implementation of quantitative methods for assessing the economics of the conservation and management of living marine resources.

-The four main goals of the NOAA Fisheries/Sea Grant Fellowship are:
+The four main goals of the NMFS–Sea Grant Fellowship are:

-- To encourage qualified applicants to pursue careers in either population dynamics and stock assessment or in marine resource economics
+- To encourage qualified applicants to pursue careers in either population and ecosystem dynamics and stock assessment or in marine resource economics

 - To increase available expertise related to these fields